MontclairRobotics/FRC-Programming-Guide/src/Git/course/Installing-Git.md

 >```

 Breakdown of this Powershell line:
-We are telling `winget`, the preinstalled package manager on windows, to search for Git from Microsoft offical records and to then install it (and to also verify that it is indeed the only Git in the Microsoft record)
+We are telling `winget`, the preinstalled package manager on windows, to search for Git from Microsoft official records and to then install it (and to also verify that it is indeed the only Git in the Microsoft record)

 >On either device, run `git --version` to verify successful installation of Git.
 To see the exact file location on Windows, type ```where git```, and on Mac & Linux, ```which git```